GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/06_advancedRtti.md

 # Advanced serialization
 When implementing **RTTIType<Type, BaseType, MyRTTIType>** can optionally override any of these methods, for additional functionality:
- - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onSerializationStarted "RTTIType::onSerializationStarted"
+ - @bs::RTTIType::onSerializationStarted
- - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onSerializationEnded "RTTIType::onSerializationEnded"
+ - @bs::RTTIType::onSerializationEnded
- - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onDeserializationStarted "RTTIType::onDeserializationStarted"
+ - @bs::RTTIType::onDeserializationStarted
- - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::onDeserializationEnded "RTTIType::onDeserializationEnded"
+ - @bs::RTTIType::onDeserializationEnded

 As their names imply they will get called during serialization/deserialization and allow you to do any pre- or post-processing of the data.
 Each of those methods accepts an **IReflectable** pointer to the object currently being processed.